 Corded bag handles are so easy to make, you’ll never buy them again!
 Use my tutorial to make your own faux leather corded bag handles for the next bag you make!

 Ever since I made my first handmade bag, I’ve wanted to make my own fancy straps.
 Fabric straps are nice enough, but I love how polished a set of faux leather straps looks.
-I’ve never tried them till now because they looked like they’d be too difficult or too fussy.
+I’ve been looking into vegan faux-leather bags and seeing how nice they look and realized I’ve never tried them till now because they looked like they’d be too difficult or too fussy.

 But a recent bag project was just screaming for corded handles, so I took the plunge.
 And then I found out just how easy it was to make corded bag handles.
 Like, “why had I waited so long?” easy.